0xwonj/wonj.eth/README.md

 # Wonjae Choi - Personal Website

-This repository contains source code of the Wonjae Choi's personal website.
-To see it live, navigate to the [wonj.me](https://wonj.me) address.
+This repository contains source code of the my website.
+To view the website, visit [wonj.me](https://wonj.me).

-## Development

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

 ### Installation